klinux/cs16/README.md

 * Changed the name of the build.
 * Added new maps.
 * Added new parameters in run script.
-* Added podbot and statsme
+* Added podbot and amx plugin ultimate_sounds
 * Fixing the bug of update 90, add  a extra line to updte 90 without error, and creating a layer wiht download.